 Microneedling therapy, collagen induction therapy (CIT), is a minimally invasive skin-rejuvenation procedure that involves the use of a device that contains fine needles.
 The needles are used to puncture the skin to create a controlled skin injury.
 Each puncture creates a channel that triggers the body to fill these microscopic wounds by producing new collagen and elastin.
-Through this process there is improvement in skin texture and firmness, as well as reduction in scars, pore size, and stretch marks.
-Micro injuries created by micro needling triggers skin cells to intensify the release of its own collagen and elastin to ease years from your skin and allows for deeper penetration of treatment solutions for optimal benefits, treating your skin from inside out and outside in.
+Through this process, there is an improvement in skin texture and firmness, as well as a reduction in scars, pore size, and stretch marks.
+Micro injuries created by micro-needling triggers skin cells to intensify the release of their own collagen and elastin to ease years from your skin and allows for deeper penetration of treatment solutions for optimal benefits, treating your skin from inside out and outside in.

 The number of needling sessions depends on the individual skin condition.
 Three or four treatments may be recommended for mild to moderate acne scarring, whereas deeper scars and stretch marks may require upward of five treatments.
 An interval of 4 to 6 weeks between treatments is typically recommended.
 Maintenance treatments are recommended at intervals of 6 to 12 months.

 When utilized for generalized skin resurfacing, products such as topical growth factors and antiaging serums are better absorbed in the skin as an adjunct to treatment.

 “Microneedling is a safe, chemical-free method that triggers new collagen production,” says Beverly Hills, Calif, nurse and aesthetic trainer Sylvia Silvestri, RN.
 “Because it can be performed on all skin colors and types, it is sometimes the preferred treatment over laser as there is no risk of burning the patient.”